IndieCoderMM/next-portfolio/README.md

 Make sure to set environment variables in your deployment settings.

-## 🤝 Contributing
+## Contributing

 Feel free to fork, customize, or contribute.
 Open an issue or PR if you have suggestions or improvements.

-## 📄 License
+## License

 This project is released under [The Unlicense](https://unlicense.org/), which means you can use, modify, and distribute it however you want.

 Do whatever you like.
 No credit required (but appreciated).

-## 💡 Credits
+## Credits

 Thanks to all the amazing developers and designers whose work have inspired me to create this project.

+Animattions and UI elements are from these awesome resources:

+- Acternity UI – for the elegant components and design inspiration.
+- Uiverse.io – for the open-source UI interactions and effects.

 ---

-_This template is meant to be a launchpad.
-Tweak it, extend it, or totally redesign it—just make it yours._
+_I hope this template helps you build your own stunning portfolio site!_

 _Happy building 🚀_